charles-001/dolphie/README.md

   --panels              What panels to display on startup separated by a comma.
 Supports:  dashboard,processlist,graphs,replication,metadata_locks,ddl,proxysql_hostgroup_summary,proxysql_mysql_query_rules,proxysql_command_stats [default: dashboard,processlist]
   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --pypi-repo           What PyPi repository to use when checking for a new version [default: https://pypi.org/pypi/dolphie/json]
-  -H , --hostgroup      This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
+  -H, --hostgroup      This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
-  -R , --record          Enables recording of Dolphie's data to a replay file.
+  -R, --record          Enables recording of Dolphie's data to a replay file.
 Note: This can use significant disk space.
 Monitor accordingly!
-  -D , --daemon          Starts Dolphie in daemon mode.
+  -D, --daemon          Starts Dolphie in daemon mode.
 This will not show the TUI and is designed be put into the background with whatever solution you decide to use.
 Automatically enables --record.
 This mode is solely for managing replay files
   --daemon-log-file     Full path of the log file for daemon mode --replay-file         Specify the full path of the replay file to load and enable replay mode --replay-dir          Directory to store replay data files